unocss/unocss/packages/preset-attributify/README.md

 </button>
 ```

-For example, `text-sm text-white` could be grouped into `test="sm white"` without duplicating the same prefix.
+For example, `text-sm text-white` could be grouped into `text="sm white"` without duplicating the same prefix.

 ###### Valueless Attributify